scarrasco85/api-rest-cafe-node/README.md

 ## Installation 🔧

-After cloning the repository:

-Remember to install the node modules:
+After cloning the repository remember to install the node modules:
 ```
 npm install
 ```